AaronRockele/IDE-research/README.md

 ## cons

-1. the live browser view only works with chrome.
+1. the live browser view only works with _chrome_.

 2. since brackets is an open source software, it is always inproving. so if you feel like there is lacking something after a while it will probably be added in a software update.